Elinor Carucci: Photography

 Carucci told an interviewer that she tries to find universal meaning in things that are personal to her.
 She admires the work of Mary Ellen Mark and Sally Mann, who embody what she calls two opposite extremes in her own work: Some of her photographs are spontaneous snapshots, like Mark's while other images are carefully staged, more like Mann's.

 Closer

 Carucci's first monograph, Closer, contains her earlier work focusing on immediate family and her closest relationships.

+It explores the complexities of intimacy, identity, and familial relationships, as well as early romantic ones, through images of human situations and tight close-ups.

 Diary of a Dancer

 Her second monograph, Diary of a Dancer (2005), documents Carucci's experience as a professional Middle-Eastern belly dancer entertaining at events like weddings and bar/bat mitzvahs in the five boroughs of New York City.
 Her husband, Eran, helped her to capture photographs of herself dancing.
 The images in this series depict Carucci preparing for jobs and applying makeup in dismal looking bathrooms and on subway rides, snapshots of her dancing and images of the people she was entertaining.